 What, you want to know who I am?
 Well who are you?
 A bit quiet, aren’t you?

-Not so long ago I was a graduate student, in a STEM (science, technology, engineering, and math) field, at a research university.
+When I started this blog I was a graduate student, in a STEM (science, technology, engineering, and math) field, at a research university.
 I began an MS/PhD program in Fall of 2006 (when I got married, incidentally).
 In the spring of 2007, I took the PhD qualifying exam, and failed.
 I was encouraged to stay and try again the next year.
 In February 2008 I received my MS, and continued on for a semester in pursuit of the elusive PhD.
 In April 2008 I took the quals again, and failed again.

 When I started the program, I was still learning a lot about what grad school and academia are like.
 Ah, academia, how interesting you are.
 I read a lot about being a woman in a research university, and particularly a lot about mixing parenting with academia.
 I’d had significant experience in science research, but unfortunately that wasn’t enough to get me through all the other parts of grad school (classes, exams, departmental politics, big egos, slow change, gender-bias, crappy pay, little opportunity for work/life balance…the list could go on).
 By the time my department sent me on my way, I was quite ready to go and explore a world outside of the ivory tower.